krishnacvs/recipe-book-angular/README.md

-# Kitch and Shoping list app in Angular 2
+# Recipe book and Shoping list app in Angular 2

 ## This app stores recipes and the necessary shopping list.